toruhjp/asia/README.md

 OK.

+## Dream
+- To live in where my family can relax outside Japan for years because Japan is not one and only place to be in
+- To see my son enjoy his life without any kinds of bullying or harassment
+- To die without pain

 ## Taste
 - Seeing somebody showing their great ability // Probably this is from some jazz experience
 - Sweets and coffee/espresso // Probably this is a reason why I am fat